 EE focus is to evaluate individual coding technologies and their combinations.
 Contributions improving compression efficiency further is highly encouraged.

-EE related discussions shall happen on JVET and JVET-CE reflectors.
+EE related discussions shall happen on JVET reflector.

 EE tests should be implemented on top the ECM software, ECM-7.0 is used as an anchor in the tests.